hossain72/hossain72/README.md

 <h1 align="center">Hi 👋, I'm MD.
 ANOWAR HOSSAIN</h1>

 <p align="justify">
-   Mobile Developer with 5 years of Flutter and 2 years of Native Android (Kotlin) software development experience.
-Currently a Software Engineer at Riseup Labs, specializing in building scalable, testable apps, API integration, and problem-solving.
-Quick learner, adaptable, and efficient at handling multiple projects under pressure.
+   As a Mobile Developer with 5 years of professional experience in Flutter and Native Android (Kotlin) development.
+Currently working as a Software Engineer at Riseup Labs, with a proven track record of delivering scalable, maintainable, and high-performance mobile applications.
+Skilled in API integration, clean architecture, and writing testable code.
+Recognized for the ability to quickly learn new technologies, adapt to evolving requirements, and efficiently manage multiple projects in fast-paced environments.
 </p>

 <b>Skills - </b> Dart, Java, Kotlin, Native Android, Flutter, Material Design, Firebase, API Integration, Websocket Integration, State Management (Provider, Getx, Bloc), Notification, Map Integration.